Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/single-ec2/README.md

 Discussion points:

-- `user_data` is run once at first boot and is ideal for simple provisioning (installing packages, writing configs).[web:6]
+- `user_data` is run once at first boot and is ideal for simple provisioning (installing packages, writing configs).
 - For more complex setups, you might move to configuration management (Ansible) or baking AMIs with Packer.

 ---